Menu

 Civil unrest and political tension

-Strikes are quite frequent across France.
+Strikes are frequent across France.
 When they occur, expect demonstrations and significant disruptions, which usually affect public transport and other public services.

 • monitor local media and other sources for news on possible unrest